leather-io/extension/README.md

 yarn && yarn build && sh build-ext.sh
 ```

-The extension is packaged as `stacks-wallet-chromium.zip`.
+The extension is packaged as `leather-chromium.zip`.

 ## Security